Apply Here

 Eligibility and logistics: Spots will be reserved exclusively for early-stage faculty (Assistant Professor, Research Assistant Professor and equivalent positions), post-doctoral fellows, and exceptional senior-level PhD candidates.
 All applicants must be NIH-defined early-stage investigators (ESIs) who have not held an R01 or equivalent award.
 The Fellowship is targeted at faculty, though exceptional pre- and post-doctoral candidates ready to submit grants will be considered.
 ESIs who hold or previously held EHE IS grant supplement awards are encouraged to apply.

 Applicants will be asked to submit their NIH formatted biosketch, a one-page specific aims document pertaining to the grant that they will be developing, provide basic details of their proposed IS-related grant (e.g. working title, proposed funding mechanism, submission cycle), and a brief summary of their prior experience and planned future directions conducting implementation science research.
 The specific aims page does not need to be polished and is expected to evolve during the fellowship as IS skills advance.
-Because grant development is critical to the fellowship, however, we are seeking out applicants who will be submitting a grant that incorporates IS methodology and are committed to moving this forward.
-Funding will be available for the IS Fellows to attend the 2-day in-person meeting planned for May 13-14, 2025.
+Because grant development is critical to the fellowship, we are seeking out applicants who will be submitting a grant that incorporates IS methodology and are committed to moving this forward.
+Funding will be available for the IS Fellows to attend the 2-day in-person meeting planned for May 14-15, 2026.

 HIV, Social and Structural Determinants of Health, and Implementation Science

-In partnership with the Implementation Science Coordination Initiative (ISCI) at Northwestern University, the University of Alabama (UA), and the University of Alabama at Birmingham (UAB), 6 slots will be available in the 2024-2025 cohort for joint training in social and structural determinants of health (SDoH) and implementation science.
-The SDoH & IS Fellows will similarly apply to the HIV & IS Fellowship and will be expected to complete all of the requirements of the HIV & IS Fellowship.
-Additionally, SDoH and IS joint Fellows will attend a kick-off event with their community implementing partner at the UAB Institute for Human Rights (IHR) in Birmingham, Alabama November 14-15, 2024, and attend the May 2024 culminating meeting one-day early on May 12, 2025.
-Attendance at these events is a requirement of the joint fellowship.
+In partnership with the Implementation Science Coordination Initiative (ISCI) at Northwestern University, the University of Alabama (UA), and the University of Alabama at Birmingham (UAB), 6 slots will be available in the 2025-2026 cohort for joint training in social and structural determinants of health (SDoH) and implementation science (3rd cohort of the joint SDoH fellowship).
+The SDoH & IS Fellows will similarly apply to the HIV & IS Fellowship and will be expected to complete all the requirements of the HIV & IS Fellowship.
+While partnering with a community partner is not a requirement for the applicants, preference will be given to the applicants with community partners identified.
+If identified, we also encourage applicants to submit a letter of support from their community partners.

-Joint Fellows will receive a mentor from IHR and from the HIV & IS Fellowship.
+Joint Fellows will receive a mentor from IHR, Alabama and from the HIV & IS Fellowship.
 Applicants will be asked if they wish to be considered for the joint fellowship and if interested, will be required to complete additional questions about their underlying interest in SDoH, their experience with community partners, and whether they have a current community partner.
 Specific aims for their proposed grant should be relevant to both SDoH and IS.
-The proposed grant must also focus on domestic HIV research, and, if a community partner is included, the partner must be located in the U.S. Faculty at IHR associated with the SDoH & IS Fellowship include Dr. Tina Kempin Reuter (UAB) and Dr. Dione King (UA) as well as IHR faculty associates who research SDoH, equity, community-engaged research, and policy.
+The proposed grant must also focus on domestic HIV research, and, if a community partner is included, the partner must be located in the U.S. Faculty at IHR associated with the SDoH & IS Fellowship include Dr. Tina Kempin Reuter (UAB) and Dr. Dione King (UA) as well as IHR faculty associates who research SDoH, community-engaged research, and policy.

-Interested applicants should apply online by Friday, August 30th, 11:59 pm EDT at:
+Interested applicants should apply online by Sunday, August 31st, 11:59 pm EDT at:

-Outcomes will be announced by Tuesday, September 17, 2024.
-The virtual fellowship will begin October 17, 2024.
+Outcomes will be announced by Tuesday, September 16, 2025.
+The virtual fellowship will begin October 16, 2025.